muchimi/JoystickGremlinEx/docs/index.md

 There should be no expectation that a single input always results in a single output.
 A single input can produce multiple outputs, and multiple inputs can provide a single output.
 It's also possible that no output is produced if the input(s) should be ignored based on the particular context.

 ## Differences with Joystick Gremlin

 GremlinEx is not Joystick Gremlin or a new version of Joystick Gremlin.
 They may have a lot in common, however they are significantly different in how they work and function in many respects, including runtime.
 GremlinEx started as a fork, however in the last several years is mostly a gut/replace.

-GremlinEx is far more event driven and threaded, has networking and support for non-joystick devices, and has many actions, functions and options that do not exist in the original because they evolved differently.
+GremlinEx is heavily event driven, uses multi-threading, has networking and support for non-joystick devices, and has many actions, functions and options that do not exist in the original because they evolved differently.
+Available [containers are listed here](containers.md#containers) and available mapping [actions are found here](actions.md#actions).

 The internal wiring is significantly different along with a completely new execution graph logic so any expectation that GremlinEx works like Joystick Gremlin may be misplaced and not applicable.
 GremlinEx is the essence of the original it's based on, has a general shared pedigree, however it does things differently.